🌍📺 World News Update: Top Global Headlines and Key Developments from Around the World Today:

 Singapore-traded SGX Nifty, an early indicator of India's Nifty 50 Index’s performance, rose 2.12% to 16,582 as of 6:30 am.

-"Indeed it's very bad news not only for India, except for the entire world.
-Just as economies try to claw their answer to the Covid setbacks, inflation may be a major concern around the world and central banks try to tighten monetary policy.
-The last thing we need is crude above $100 and still, it does not look like a blip to me.
+"Indeed, it's very bad news not only for India, but also for the entire world.
+Just as economies try to claw their answer to the Covid setbacks, inflation may be a major concern around the world, and central banks try to tighten monetary policy.
+The last thing we need is crude above $100, and still, it does not look like a blip to me.
 It looks like it could sustain and it could continue going higher until the Ukraine crisis is resolved," said Vandana Hari, Founder & CEO, Vanda Insights.

 Post a Comment